 Replacing outdated communications

-Before implementing SMS, Flight Vector used outdated alpha-numeric pagers and email to communicate critical emergency response information.
-With the ubiquity of mobile phones, SMS offered not only more competitive, state-of-the-art technology, but also the ability to more rapidly, in-real-time connect helicopter dispatch to emergency situations.
-But the path to SMS had its own turbulence—until they discovered Plivo.
+Before implementing SMS, Flight Vector used outdated alphanumeric pagers and email to communicate emergency response information.
+With the ubiquity of mobile phones, SMS offered not only more competitive, state-of-the-art technology, but also the ability to connect helicopter dispatch to emergency situations in real time.
+But the path to SMS had its own turbulence — until they discovered Plivo.

 “Prior to Plivo, we used another vendor, and we had two problems,” says Scot Cromer, CEO, Flight Vector.

-Confirmations were a big issue and, for emergency responders, a blocked SMS can mean a life and death situation.”
+Confirmations were a big issue and, for emergency responders, a blocked SMS can mean a life-or-death situation.”

-When Flight Vector switched to Plivo, they finally obtained confirmation for delivery and non-delivery rates, insights into before-and-after situations to track responses, and the ability to gauge the effectiveness of the service.
+When Flight Vector switched to Plivo, they were able to get confirmation for delivery and nondelivery rates, insights into before-and-after situations to track responses, and the ability to gauge the effectiveness of the service.
 They found not only a perfect technology fit, but also a company committed to their success.

 “Plivo helped us tremendously with our challenges by being very proactive,” Cromer says.
 “The service reports are very informative.
 The check-ins let us know that we’re a valued partner, and that really makes us feel good about our decision to use Plivo.”

 When it comes to sending SMS messages, businesses have several number options: toll-free, long code, and short code.
 For Flight Vector, Plivo’s toll-free option was the obvious choice.